-1. Base Salary
+1. Salary

 The Compensation Committee annually reviews officer salaries and makes adjustments as warranted based on individual responsibilities and performance, Company performance in light of market conditions and competitive practices.
 Salary adjustments are generally approved during the first quarter of the calendar year and implemented during the second quarter.
-Percentage salary increases for officers are normally consistent with those of other management employees.
+Salary adjustments for 2008 were based on an evaluation of benchmarking data, company and individual performance, strategic achievements, market conditions and competitive practices, among other factors.